9.7.4 PRE-SEIZURE PLANNING

 Seizure of Occupied Real Estate

-1. The TEOAF Directive Number 3, Seizure of Occupied Real Property, sets forth policy regarding the seizure of occupied real property.
-Except as provided in 18 USC §985, real property that is the subject of a civil forfeiture action cannot be seized before entry of an order of forfeiture.
+1. The TEOAF Directive Number 3, Occupied Real Property Subject to Civil or Criminal Forfeiture, and Post Forfeiture Occupancy, sets forth policy regarding the seizure of occupied real property.
+Except as provided in 18 USC 985, real property that is the subject of a civil forfeiture action cannot be seized before entry of an order of forfeiture.
 Real property that is subject to criminal forfeiture generally cannot be seized prior to entry of a preliminary order of forfeiture.

-2. Directive Number 13, Occupancy Agreements, was developed by TEOAF to reclassify leases subject to state landlord/tenant laws and establish that the agreement is a license.
+2. Directive Number 3, Attachment A Occupancy Agreements, was developed by TEOAF to reclassify leases subject to state landlord/tenant laws and establish that the agreement is a license.
 This will enhance the United States' position in evicting occupants when necessary.

-3. Directive Number 3 and Directive Number 13 also apply to occupied real property after the entry of an order of forfeiture.
+3. Directive Number 3 applies to occupied real property after the entry of an order of forfeiture.

 Headquarters Approval to Seize Real Property and Businesses